Welcome to the Writing Resource!

 What should I do if I need to cancel?

-If you need to cancel an appointment, please do so at least six hours before your scheduled appointment time.
+If you need to cancel an appointment, please do so as soon as possible.
+30 minutes before the appointment start time, you will no longer be able to cancel the appointment.
 If you do not arrive at a scheduled appointment, you will be marked as a “no show.”
 Three no-shows will block you from the scheduling system.

 Why won’t the system allow me to cancel my appointment?

-The system will not allow writers to cancel appointments within six hours of the meeting time.
-If you must cancel an appointment within that time period, please email firstname.lastname@example.org to inform your tutor.
+The system will not allow writers to cancel appointments within 30 minutes of the meeting time.
+If you must cancel an appointment within that time period, please email firstname.lastname@example.org (or the consultant directly) to inform your consultant.

 Is the writing center open during finals?

-The Writing Resource is closed during finals week
+The Writing Resource is closed during finals week.
+We wish you the best of luck!

 - Thesis and Dissertation Support Services, University of Iowa Graduate College